aliciapflaumer/tic-tac-toe/README.md

 ## Technologies Used

-• Javascript, AJAX, and jQuery
+• HTML, SCSS, Javascript, AJAX, and jQuery

 • Grunt serve and grunt deploy to manage development and production servers